 Polyproline II helix is arguably a distinct member in secondary structure elements, based on its geometry, sequence and structure.
-PPII has a left-handed geometry compared to righthandedness of popular protein helices (see Figure 2).
+PPII has a left-handed geometry compared to right-handedness of popular protein helices (see Figure 2).
 Its sequence composition varies based on the presence in a globular or fibrous protein environment.
-It is quite an interesting observation that proline, a major α -helix breaker/kink, when in succession adapts a distinct helical form itself.
-Moreover, it dominates the α -helical form in denatured space.
-Such examples can be appreciated in light of the expanse of 2nd structural space.
+It is quite an interesting observation that proline, a major $\alpha$ -helix breaker/kink, when in succession adapts a distinct helical form itself.
+Moreover, it dominates the $\alpha$ -helical form in denatured space.
+Such examples can be appreciated in light of the expanse of $2^{nd}$ structural space.
 Although PPII conformation represents only 5% of the conformational space we highly advocate for it to be considered in regular secondary structures.
-Besides, its representation is equivalent if not more than the 310 helices.
+Besides, its representation is equivalent if not more than the $3{10}$ helices.
 The involvement of PPII-protein and PPII-nucleic acid interactions in different pathologies, structural applications and drug carriers makes it even more viable candidate to be included in the main regular secondary structures.
-Its potential role in Alzheimer's and Parkinson's could not be ignored, given recent publications on the subject.
-The presence of PPII in regular, ordered and disordered regions while establishes its distinctiveness is not sufficient to seize the complete structural space of PPII conformations.
-Therefore, more assignment approaches and coiled library experiments are needed to explore such conformations.
-This review addresses the neglect on conformations like PPII and bias towards "regular" secondary structures.
-Figure 5 shows the number of publications about PPII since 1968.
-The increase is clear, but remains limited.
-The number of papers had never been higher than 100 papers/per year.
-In regards to the interest of this "lost" secondary structure, we can expect a better representation in the future.
+Its potential role in distinctiveness is not sufficient to seize the complete structural space of PPII conformations.